 - Moog shares have to be held for at least 1 year before selling.
 In other words, Moog employees cannot immediately sell the share for risk-free gain.

 - Even with the discount, Moog shares might not outperform the overall stock market.
 For instance, over the last 10 years, Moog stock returned just 114%, versus 350% for the S&P 500.
 Discount or no discount, you would have been better off investing elsewhere.
-Click here for our blog titled “Should Moog Employees Sell their Shares?”
+Click here for our blog titled “Are You All-In On Moog Stock?”

 Is Moog’s ESPP a good way to save for college?

 The answer all comes down to taxes.
 While the discount is tempting, remember that when your shares are eventually sold, you will owe taxes on both the initial discount (taxed as ordinary income) and your capital gain, should Moog stock appreciate further.

 This is significant disadvantage versus the traditional route for saving for college: the 529 plan.
 NY State’s 529 plan offers a triple-tax savings:

 - Contributions to the plan are tax-deductible in NY State

 - Investments grow tax-free, with no capital gains taxes

 - Withdrawals are tax-free as long as they are for qualified education expenses

 Ultimately, the right decision for you will depend on many factors, including your marginal tax rate, the age of your children, and how long you plan to stay at Moog.